sh41664/Third-Assignment-JavaRing/README.md

   - We have Entity, Object & Location in game
   - Player & Enemy are abstract classes that implement Entity
-  - There are 3 classes Wizard, Knight and Assassin which extend Player (or more if you want)
+  - There are 3 classes: Wizard, Knight and Assassin which extend Player (or more if you want)
-  - There are 3 classes Skeleton, Goblin and Dragon which extend Enemy (or more if you want)
+  - There are 3 classes: Skeleton, Goblin and Dragon which extend Enemy (or more if you want)
   - Consumable, Armor & Weapon are abstract classes that implement Object
-  - Flask extends Consumable - you can add more subclasses of Consumable for extra
+  - Flask extends Consumable - you can add more subclasses of Consumable as a bonus
-  - KnightArmor extends Armor - you can add more subclasses of Armor for extra
+  - KnightArmor extends Armor - you can add more subclasses of Armor as a bonus
-  - Sword extends Weapon - you can add more subclasses of Weapon for extra
+  - Sword extends Weapon - you can add more subclasses of Weapon as a bonus

 ### 3️⃣ Step 3: Implement Player & Monster Methods 🏹